- The men of the forest

-Leave Poring Hot Springs area and and travel along the infamous ‘Sandakan Track’ route where you'll stop at points of significant interest.
+Leave Poring Hot Spring area and and travel along the infamous ‘Sandakan Track’ route where you'll stop at points of significant interest (156 miles, five hours).

 During World War II, British and Australian prisoners were marched by the Japanese in three groups from their Sandakan POW camp to Mount Kinabalu.
 Ultimately, only six survived from a total of 2,700 prisoners.
 Stay two nights at the locally rated 2-star Proboscis Lodge Bukit Melapi (2Q).
 Designed to sit unobtrusively within its tropical surroundings, and overlooking the river, the accommodation is clean, comfortable and simple.
 As well as an open-air (but covered) restaurant, bar and recreation room, see if you can find the ‘secret’ tree-house room!
 Your accommodation is in individual lodges tucked away amid the trees and linked by well-lit paths.
 All lodges have a balcony, air conditioning, a ceiling fan, shower and toilet.